kuggaa/wordpress-plugin-simple-local-seo-nap/README.txt

 = Uploading in WordPress Dashboard =

-1. Download `simple-local-seo.zip`
+1. Download `simple-local-seo-nap.zip`
 2. Navigate to the 'Add New' in the plugins dashboard
 3. Navigate to the 'Upload' area
-4. Select `simple-local-seo.zip` from your computer
+4. Select `simple-local-seo-nap.zip` from your computer
 5. Click 'Install Now'
 6. Activate the plugin in the Plugin dashboard

 = Using FTP =

-1. Download `simple-local-seo.zip`
+1. Download `simple-local-seo-nap.zip`
-2. Extract the zip to `simple-local-seo` directory on your computer
+2. Extract the zip to `simple-local-seo-nap` directory on your computer
-3. Upload the `simple-local-seo` directory to the `/wp-content/plugins/` directory
+3. Upload the `simple-local-seo-nap` directory to the `/wp-content/plugins/` directory
 4. Activate the plugin in the Plugin dashboard